-Due to the large number of available programs, it is not possible for the Office of Research and Sponsored Projects (ORSP), Research Development (ORD), or Grants and Contracts (OGC) to provide a regular, exhaustive, list of announcements with limited submission restrictions, or to send advanced notification of every limited submission opportunity.
-Therefore, it is the responsibility of the principal investigator (PI) to notify ORD or OGC if s/he intends to make an application to a limited submission opportunity.
-Upon notice, OGC will distribute the funding opportunity announcement to campus to solicit any potential interests from faculty members.
+Due to the large number of available programs, it is not possible for the Office of the Associate Vice President for Research and Sponsored Projects (ORSP), Office of Research Development (ORD), or the Office of Grants and Contracts (OGC) to provide a regular list of announcements with limited submission restrictions, or to send advanced notification of every limited submission opportunity.
+Therefore, it is the responsibility of the principal investigator (PI) to notify the ORD or OGC if s/he intends to make an application to a limited submission opportunity.
+Upon notice, OGC will distribute the funding opportunity announcement to appropriate colleges and departments to solicit any potential interest on the part of other faculty members.
 In order to be considered for limited submission opportunities, a PI must coordinate with OGC as provided in the procedures outlined below.

-- A Principal Investigator (PI) interested in submitting a proposal in response to a limited submission opportunity from a federal, state or other public entity must provide notification to the ORSP (via ORD or OGC) at least 90 calendar days prior to full proposal submission deadline.
-Upon receipt of notification and review of submission guideline, the OGC Director or Assistant Director will send an email to college deans and identified unit administrators to alert campus of such interest, to request the College Deans and Unit heads to disseminate information, or to inquire if there are other interests from faculty within their respective units.
-An internal deadline for responses will be specified in the notice.
+- A Principal Investigator (PI) interested in a limited submission opportunity must submit notification to the OGC immediately but no later than 60 days prior to submission deadline.
+Upon receipt of notification and OGC’s review of submission guideline, the OGC Director or Assistant Director will send an email to college deans and identified unit administrators to alert the deans of such interest, to request the College Deans and Unit heads to disseminate information and to inquire if there are other interests from faculty within their respective units.
+A deadline for the responses will be provided by the OGC Director or Assistant Director.

 - The Dean or Unit head and/or designee shall notify the OGC by the deadline provided in (1) if s/he receives any interest from his/her faculty or staff within his/her unit.
 No response is necessary if there are no interests received within his/her unit.

 - Immediately following the deadline set, OGC Director or Asst.
 Director will send a follow up notification to alert all concerned about the resulting inquiry.